Idorobots/spartan-linux/targets/x86_64-generic/README.md

 ## Bootloader & bootable file system image

 This repository includes a simple EXTLINUX config file that will boot a Linux kernel supplied in `/boot` directory of the root filesystem.
-To use it: re-mount the image, install the kernel image and EXTLINUX bootloader.
+To use it: re-mount the image and install EXTLINUX bootloader.
 Afterwards, mark the only partition as **bootable** and install the boot code:

 ```
 $ cd /path/to/image
-# cp /path/to/dist/kernel mnt/boot
 # extlinux --install mnt/boot/syslinux/
 # dd bs=440 count=1 if=/usr/lib/syslinux/bios/mbr.bin of=$LOOPBACK
 $ echo -e 'a\nw\n' | fdisk rootfs.img